 "In the Commission's view, the above statements and the procedure established imply that the United Kingdom Government is not contemplating the possibility of any other authority in Palestine than the Commission, immediately following the termination of the Mandate.
-It is to be noted that the Resolution of the General Assembly establishes the Commission the authority possessing governmental power in Palestine including the period between the termination of the Mandate and Independence.
+It is to be noted that the

+Resolution of the General Assembly establishes the Commission as the authority possessing governmental power in Palestine during the period between the termination of the Mandate and independence.
 It would appear contrary to the meaning of the Mandate if the Mandatory Power terminated the Mandate without previously having made arrangements for a timely transfer of authority."
 Paragraph 8 became paragraph 6 and remained unchanged, except that the words "to have" were replaced by "receiving".
 CONSIDERATION OF MATTERS OUTSTANDING

-The Secretary called the attention of the Commission to several mattes which remained outstanding and which should receive consideration at an early date, including the Second Monthly Progress Report, and steps looking toward the establishment of a Provisional Council of Government in the Jewish State.
-The meeting rose at 5.30 p.m.
+The Secretary called the attention of the Commission to several matters which remained outstanding and which should receive consideration at an early date, including the Second Monthly Progress Report and steps looking toward the establishment of a Provisional Council of Government in the Jewish State.